LITS Services FAQ: Fall 2020

 See Technical Support during COVID-19 for more information.

-Are loaners available?
+Are loaner laptops available?
 How do I borrow one?

-Yes, loaners will be available on a first-come, first-served basis and may withheld if alternative solutions are available.
+Yes, loaners are available on a first-come, first-served basis and may be withheld if alternative solutions are available.
+All loaners need to be pre-requested via the Help Desk; none will be available via walk-up service.

 Contact the Help Desk to submit your request.

+Yes!
+All BMC community members can check out equipment for a period of two weeks.
+Put in a Help Desk ticket to request the equipment you need.
+You will receive a message from our team when the device is ready for pick-up at the Canaday Circulation Desk.

 How can I access software I need?
-Will computer labs be open?

 Some software is available to download for use off-campus and on personal computers.

-A small number of computers will be available for in-person use.
-LITS is currently implementing two services to provide remote access to lab software.
-One (LabStats) allows users to remotely connect to a physical lab computer.
-The other (Apporto) provides web-based access to lab software from a variety of devices, including a phone or tablet.
+This includes Microsoft Office!

+Remote access to College software is available now.
+To access LabStats, the software that provides remote access to one of our physical computers on campus, please follow the instructions here.
+To access our cloud based solution, Apporto, go to https://brynmawr.apporto.com/ and login with your College credentials.
+More information is here.

+Not sure which to use?
+Try LabStats first.
+Use Apporto if your device doesn’t support RDP (i.e. smartphones, tablets, etc.) or if no computers are available via LabStats.

 Where can I print?
 Where can I scan?

+We recommend bringing your own computer to print from.
+There are a limited number of computers available in the libraries to use (look for Express Printing Stations in Canaday).

-You can scan from any Canon Multi-function Printer; see here for instructions.
+You can scan from any Canon Multi-function Printer; see here for instructions or from your smartphone using Office Lens.

+For large-format book scanning, the Zeutschel Zeta overhead scanner (located in the Digital Media and Collaboration Lab in Carpenter Library) is available for individual use by appointment: book an appointment here.
+Please bring a USB memory stick to save your files because this scanner is not connected to the network.

 What technology will be available in the classrooms?